AhmedAlkh/glowing-funicular/README.md

 # memestagram
-This is up to date. as of 03/26/22 sign up, login, create post, and view all posts from home screen are done context is used for navigation bar context is used for home screen display

-when pulling from main, follow these steps:
+When pulling from main, follow these steps:

 1) clone the repo
 2) cd command into that repo